millenniumclub/OldMillenniumClubCoin/README.md

 are carried out collectively by the network.
 MillenniumClub Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the MillenniumClub Core software, see https://www.millenniumclub.org/get-millenniumclub/.

 License
 -------